Are you looking for a fun way to pass your time or seeking a bit of friendly competition? Two-player card games offer the perfect solution!

 How to play

-Each player gets 5 cards in their hand and 15 in a draw pile.
+Each player gets five cards in their hand and 15 in a draw pile.
 Two face-up piles are placed in the centre, with a single card face-up next to the crib.
 Each player flips one card of the two sets simultaneously and discards the card in their hand by playing the next highest or lowest card.

 Old Maid